- OTEI Home

 TEACH-AI

 Join our new collaborative program: TEACH-AI: a teaching exploration and community hub for AI.
-Call for faculty participants will be coming soon!
+Call for faculty participants is out October 1!
 Join the conversation here.
 In partnership with Clemson Libraries, Michelin Career Center, the Division of Undergraduate Learning and the Graduate School.
+See the information button above.

 OTEI offers workshops on active learning, transparency in assessment, inclusive engagement, teaching and AI, and other topics.
 We are developing "short bites" from this series so that you can bring these topics to a department meeting.
 Colleges and departments can schedule any of these topics.
 Contact OTEI to inquire or make a special request!